wp-plugins/live-composer-lite/readme.txt

 == Installation ==

 1. Install and Activate as you would any other plugin
-2. Try the [interactive tutorial](http://livecomposerplugin.com/free-version/tutorial-chapter-one/?dslc=active) to get familiar with how it works
+2. Try the [interactive tutorial](http://livecomposerplugin.com/playground/tutorial-chapter-one/?dslc=active) to get familiar with how it works ( It is the tutorial for the full version of the plugin, but it applies to the lite version as well )

 == Frequently Asked Questions ==